 Instructions

-- Pour crème de menthe in a small bowl and add the mint extract.
+- Pour 6 tablespoons crème de menthe in a small bowl and add ¼ teaspoon peppermint extract.
 Reserve.

-- Stir almond meal, flour, and baking powder in a medium bowl.
+- Stir 1 cup almond meall, ½ cup plus 2 tablespoons all-purpose flour and ¾ teaspoon baking powder in a medium bowl.

-- Beat the eggs and sugar in a large bowl with an electric mixer until the mixture is thick, mousse-like, pale, and forms ribbons when the beater is lifted, from 3-5 minutes.
+- Beat 3 eggs and ½ cup sugar in a large bowl with an electric mixer until the mixture is thick, mousse-like, pale, and forms ribbons when the beater is lifted, from 3-5 minutes.

 - Cover the bowl with plastic wrap and chill until firm enough to make truffles, at least 4 hours.
 I make it a day ahead.